barrelorgandiscovery/virtualbookplayer/README.md

 Key features :
 - Play Midi file only (for the moment)
-- Send panic, or not off when start / stop playing
+- Send panic, or notes off on all channels, when starting / stoping playing
 - Add element to playlist using a number + enter key
 - View the play
 - Clear View of the music folder